-One of the most common issue with almost every Android Smartphone is its battery life.
-Most of the time, even after having a huge 3,500mAh battery you experience quick battery drain issues.
-Many people buy smartphones by checking the size of the battery and battery life reviews; because that’s what matters the most.
+One of the most common issues with almost every Android Smartphone is its battery life.
+Most of the time, even after having a huge 3,500mAh battery, you experience quick battery drain issues.
+Many people check the size of the battery and battery life reviews before purchasing smartphones, because that’s what matters the most.

-Every smartphone manufacturer tries to provide smartphone with maximum battery life.
-While some smartphones have almost an embarrassing screen-on time.
-But, there are many optimization tricks to reduce battery usage & get the most out of your Android device.
+Every smartphone manufacturer tries to provide smartphones with maximum battery life.
+While some smartphones have almost an embarrassing screen-on time, there are many optimization tricks to reduce battery usage and get the most out of your Android device.

 In today’s article, we’ll be fixing the battery drain on Samsung Galaxy S20 (S20/S20+/S20 Ultra 5G) & Samsung Galaxy S21 (S21/S21+/S21 Ultra 5G) devices and discuss various ways to improve battery life.

 10 Ways to Fix Battery Drain on Galaxy S20/S20+/S20 Ultra 5G & Galaxy S21/S21+/S21 Ultra 5G